zealantanner/Automated-Testing--Capstone-Project/Test Plan/Notes.md

 Sometimes category dropdown doesn't appear depending on click to remove cookie toast

+download all my jira tickets
+put epics and stories as the readme or wiki for my github so everything is linked on github

+put all jira tickets on obsidian

+//> change open function to open page

+//> eventually make videos of each test running

 for name z-a
 `//> Error: element (".facets-item-cell-grid-title") still not existing after 10000ms`